 i) If the numbers on any course are very small, the School reserves the right to withdraw the subject option.
-Similarly, if you wish to study a subject that is not currently offered, please do reach out to Mr Davies to discuss this.
+Similarly, if you wish to study a subject that is not currently offered, please do reach out to the Deputy Head, Academic to discuss this.